lc-eu2cloud/SAP-C01-NOTES/Associate-Refreshers/Course-AWS-Accounts/iam_basics.md

 * generally want to _restrict_ the access that these people, groups, or applications have
 * BEST PRACTICE: least privileged access - you only give the permissions required to do a job or perform a task (ALWAYS!
 DO!
 THIS!)
 * problematic only having a single identity in the account (account root user), if the account root user's credentials are leaked, then the damaage could be account-wide
-* need a way to allow more control over what access is given to our AWS accounts
+* need a way to allow more control over what access is given to our AWS accounts (solved by the IAM service)